Royal Far West Children's Health Scheme: Paediatric Developmental Program (PDP)

 The PDP is a benevolent multidisciplinary health service for children with complex developmental concerns and their families from rural and remote NSW who cannot access the local services they need.
 The PDP is a specialist service with expertise in supporting complex families, providing trauma-informed care and family-centred practice.
 This program is a partnership between NSW Health and Royal Far West.

 Windmill

 Windmill is Royal Far West's disability service dedicated to children aged 2–12 from rural and remote communities.
 In addition to intensive early intervention therapy blocks provided in Manly, the program uses Telecare to reach children in their homes and schools.

-Healthy Kids Bus Stop

-A collaboration with Ronald McDonald House Charities, Local Health Districts and schools, the Healthy Kids Bus Stop provides a unique developmental screening service to children aged 3 to 5 years across rural and remote NSW, enabling early identification of issues and a pathway to care so they can start school ready to learn.